-- 1. Create and enhance connections between representatives of all spaces on the Center of the City block - 2.
-Foster partnerships that will create financial sustainability
+- Create and enhance communications between representatives of all spaces on the Center of the City block - Foster partnerships that will create financial sustainability

-- 1. Create a resolution that forms Library Block partners group and charge the group with the following: - a.
-Establish long-term support toward implementing design and funding of the Center of the City - b.
-Establish a public/private partnership structure to generate private revenues and solicit donor funding for the final Library Lot and Liberty Plaza. - 2.
-As the role of the public spaces on the Library Block becomes clear over the next few years, tudy the need for and feasibility of a multi-use civic commons building as part of the Commons, taking into account near-term and future community needs. - 3.
-Based on community input, determine the best opportunities for a playground and/or public art that can function as a play structure that brings people of all ages together.
+- Create a resolution that forms Library Block partners group and charge the group with the following: - Establish long-term support toward implementing design and funding of the Center of the City - Establish a public/private partnership structure to generate private revenues and solicit donor funding for the final Library Lot and Liberty Plaza.

+- As the role of the public spaces on the Library Block becomes clear over the next few years, tudy the need for and feasibility of a multi-use civic commons building on Library Lot, taking into account near-term and future community needs - Based on community input, determine the best opportunities for a playground and/or public art that can function as a play structure that brings people of all ages together.